chriskiehl/Gooey/README.md

 All program text is stored externally in `json` files.
 So adding new langauge support is as easy as pasting a few key/value pairs in the `gooey/languages/` directory.

-Thanks to some awesome [contributers](https://github.com/chriskiehl/Gooey/graphs/contributors), Gooey currently comes pre-stocked with the following language sets:
+Thanks to some awesome [contributers](https://github.com/chriskiehl/Gooey/graphs/contributors), Gooey currently comes pre-stocked with over 18 different translations!

-- English
-- Dutch
-- French
-- Portuguese

 Want to add another one?
 Submit a [pull request!](https://github.com/chriskiehl/Gooey/compare)

 -------------------------------------------